Updated April 3, 2020.

 Typically, data processing activities on websites are one of two types:

-With the enforcement of the GDPR, you have to go through both, and revise what data you are gathering, whether you really need this data and why, and how you are keeping it secure.
+The GDPR means you have to go through both, and revise what data you are gathering, whether you really need this data and why, and how you are keeping it secure.

 Due to their multiple uses, cookies are often the tricky part of ensuring compliance with the regulation.